tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_doc_sample_requests.md

 ## Example of a request

-The following example shows a request example from the [Callfire API](https://developers.callfire.com/docs.html#pagination):
+The following example shows a sample request from the [Callfire API](https://developers.callfire.com/docs.html#pagination):

 <a href="https://developers.callfire.com/docs.html#pagination"><img src="images/callfireapirequestexample.png"/></a>